FIR transfer function

 Transfer function filter utilizes the transfer function and the Convolution theorem to produce a filter.
 In this article, an example of such a filter using finite impulse response is discussed and an application of the filter into real world data is shown.

 FIR (Finite Impulse Response) Linear filters

-In digital processing, an FIR filter is a time-continuous filter that is invariant with time.
+In digital signal processing, an FIR filter is a time-continuous filter that is invariant with time.
 This means that the filter does not depend on the specific point of time, but rather depends on the time duration.
-The specification of this filter uses a transfer function which has a frequency response which will only pass the desired frequencies of the input.
-This type of filter is non-recursive, which means that the output can be completely derived at from a combination of the input without any recursive values of the output.
+The specification of this filter uses a transfer function having a frequency response that will only pass the desired frequencies of the input.
+This type of filter is non-recursive, which means that the output can be completely derived from a combination of the input without any recursive values of the output.
 This means that there is no feedback loop that feeds the new output the values of previous outputs.
-This is an advantage over recursive filters such as IIR filter (Infinite Impulse Response) in the applications that require a linear phase response because it will pass the input without a phase distortion.
+This is an advantage over recursive filters such as IIR filter (Infinite Impulse Response) in applications that require a linear phase response because it will pass the input without phase distortion.